ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.coronavirus-statistics/README.md

 | All counties | All Germany counties (Default false) |

 It's possible to get data for federal states (Bundesländer), cities (Städte) counties (Landeskreise).
-You can choose to recieve all data or just select specific regions in advanced settings.
+You can choose to receive all data or just select specific regions in advanced settings.

+<span style="color:red">Vaccination data is currently only available for Germany and will only be retrieved when *"Bundeslaender"* is activated</span>

 ## Add missing countries
 It may happen that countries are not recognized correctly because the API delivers some country names not ISO conform.
 In such a case you will get a warning message in the log, which looks like this